Icinga/icinga-notifications-web/doc/01-About.md

 !!! warning

-    This is an early beta version for you to try, but do not use this in production.
-There may still be severe bugs.
+    This is an early preview version for you to try, but do not use this in production.
+    There may still be severe bugs and incompatible changes may happen without any notice.

-    At the moment, we don't provide any support for this module.
+    At the moment, we don't yet provide any support for this.

 Icinga Notifications is a set of components that processes received events from various sources, manages incidents and forwards notifications to predefined contacts.
 The components are: